 This particular signal $x_h(t)$ has the property that it is also periodic with period $T_0 = 1/f_0$, because each of the cosines in the sum repeats with period T_0 .
 The frequency f_0 is called the fundamental frequency, and T_0 is called the fundamental period.
 (Unlike the single frequency case, there is no phasor addition theorem here to combine the harmonic sinusoids.)

 3 Pre-Lab

-Do all the exercises in this section before attending the regularly scheduled lab section.
+Do all exercises in this section before attending the regular lab section meeting.

 3.1 Complex Numbers